Navigating Insolvency in the Hospitality and Leisure Industry

 Insolvency for Hospitality and Leisure Restaurants v2

-The changes affecting employers, which come into effect on 6 April 2025, include raising the overall rate of employer NICs from 13.8% to 15% and reducing the threshold at which NICs begin to be paid from £9,100 to £5,000.
+Set to take effect on 6 April 2025, the changes include an increase in the employer NIC rate from 13.8% to 15% and a reduction in the threshold at which NICs become payable, from £9,100 to £5,000.

 Speak To Our Hospitality and Leisure Experts